chef/chef-web-docs/chef_master/source/server_security.rst

 Verify Certificate Was Signed by Proper Key
 -----------------------------------------------------
 It's possible that a certificate/key mismatch can occur during the CertificateSigningRequest (CSR) process.
 During a CSR, the original key for the server in question should always be used.
 If the output of the following commands don't match, then it's possible the CSR for a new key for this host was generated using a random key or a newly generated key.
-The symptoms of this issue will look like the following in the nginx log files
+The symptoms of this issue will look like the following in the nginx log files:

 .. code-block:: bash